 Diana Morozov Senior Vice President, Finance

 Diana Morozov joined The Child Center of NY in 2015 after spending more than two decades in the fiscal department of FEGS Health & Human Services.
 Diana began her work at FEGS as a Budget and Billing Analyst and was progressively promoted to positions of increasing responsibility, culminating in an 11-year tenure as Vice President, Financial Analysis.
 Diana holds a bachelor's in industrial management and planning/mathematical models and attended a professional studies program at New York University in the area of management planning control and effective budgeting.

-Linda Rodriguez Senior Vice President, Behavioral Health and Early Childhood
+Linda Rodriguez Senior Vice President, Behavioral Health, Early Childhood, and Community Partnerships

 Learn more about Linda Rodriguez in this Child Center Spotlight from when she was serving as Vice President of Early Childhood Education and Prevention.

 Mary Streett Senior Vice President, Organizational Effectiveness and Employee Experience